rust-lang/rfcs/text/1398-kinds-of-allocators.md

 A:Allocator=HeapAllocator>` and
 `HashMap<K,V,A:Allocator=HeapAllocator>`.

-Default type parameters themselves, in the context of type defintions, are a stable part of the Rust language.
+Default type parameters themselves, in the context of type definitions, are a stable part of the Rust language.

 However, the exact semantics of how default type parameters interact